jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 The cloud-based application routers and OOD instance have access all necessary cluster services via the cluster provider network.
 We use NFS to share the storage namespace with the SSH application router and OOD VM, as opposed to native GPFS clients as is the case with physical nodes connected to respective InfiniBand fabrics of the cluster environment.
 The storage workloads for sshpiper routing and OOD interaction are relatively light and have not presented performance issues using NFS.

+**Consider** including sshpiper data we gathered to build our confidence in our methodology somewhere in here.
+No need for long discussion, no need for graphs, merely some numbers and text as an additional point of interest.
+Want to indicate we are sensitive to performance concerns.

+**Also** The full OOD pipeline build runs in 20 minutes, and deployment runs in 3-5 minutes.
+The rapid deployment means we can get more testing done, enhancing quality.

 The cloud hosting environment is also a natural fit for CICD driven development and production workflows.
 A self-hosted GitLab instance provides CICD tooling to develop and deploy the SDHPC into production using a dedicated hpc-factory project.